elios264/pakal_persist/README.md

 # pakal persist
 C++ serialization library

-Overview
+#Overview

-Pakal Persist is  a C++ library that serializes data to and from streams in XML format ( for the moment) it compiles with Visual Studio 2015
+Pakal Persist is  a C++ library that serializes data to and from streams in XML/Json formats it compiles with Visual Studio 2015

 Features: